ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Calling launch on a Coroutine scope will build a coroutine context

+^ Global scope applied unconfined context

-^ Existing Coroutine scopes can be accessed or created
+^ Scope can be created with dispatchers based on use case

 ---